kal39/sql_pizza/docs/present.md

 + Show in MySQL: `SELECT * FROM deliveryman;`
 + Postcode: match the fist 4 digit with customer's postcode
 + Run command `delivery`.
   + (will be available at xxx): When a pizza is ordered, pizza will be cooked for 10 mins.
-If a delivery employee is available/will be available in this 10 mins, his time will be blocked after 20 mins after cooking time.
+If a delivery employee is available/will be available in this 10 mins, his time will be blocked from now until 20 mins after cooking time.
 Which is 30 mins after order is placed in total.
   + If there's no available delivery man for now, we will find the fastest one and block his time.
 The waiting time is added in **estimated delivery time** of the order.
 + Place an order out of available area: A delivery person cannot deliver outside the area which is not assigned to them
 + `setup_delivery()` in `main.py`